The Dunster Lectures

 2014 - John Croft: 'ALARA, RP Culutre and More: Joining-up the Dots and the People'

-John Croft is an Honorary Fellow of the Society, and a former president of SRP.
+John Croft is an Honorary Fellow and a former president of SRP.
 For his entire career he worked for the National Radiological Protection Board (NRPB); its predecessor, the Radiological Protection Service and its successor, the Health Protection Agency (HPA).
 He has experience of many aspects of radiation protection, including RPA work, the development of national and international standards, the safety and security of radioactive sources, together with emergency preparedness and response.
-Of particular relevance to his presentation today he was heavily involved over several decades with the development, understanding and practical implementation of ALARA.
+Of particular relevance to his presentation he was heavily involved over several decades with the development, understanding and practical implementation of ALARA.

 He has acted as consultant to a number of international organisations including, the European Commission, the World Health Organisation (WHO), the International Atomic Energy Agency (IAEA) and the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR).
 He has led a number of IAEA missions to investigate major radiation accidents in Brazil, El Salvador, Belarus, Israel and Bolivia.